This post may contain affiliate links.

 If you are looking for ways to organize and add storage to your camper or motorhome but don't want to drill any holes in the walls or wood, one of these adhesive items might be the perfect accessory for your RV kitchen or bathroom.

-Before we get to the list, though, I want to mention a couple of disclaimers:
+Before we get to the list, I want to note:

-- No drilling doesn’t necessarily mean no damage.
-Some of these items may cause wallpaper to bubble or tear if you try to remove them.
-Several of the items on the list are designed to be removable, however, and I have pointed those out.
+No drilling doesn't necessarily mean no damage.
+Some of these items may cause wallpaper to bubble or tear when removed.
+However, several of the items on the list are designed to be removable.

-- If you are interested in one of these items but want try to make sure it can be removed without damage, you might try installing it using Command strips or acrylic mounting tape instead of just the adhesive it comes with.
-Again, that’s not a guarantee – just a suggestion!
+If you are interested in one of these items but want to make sure it can be removed without damage, you might try installing it using Command strips or acrylic mounting tape instead of just the adhesive it comes with.

 Toilet Paper Holder